Kunena/Kunena-Forum/README.md

 *Kunena* requires the following Joomla settings:

     * Bootstrap 2 compatible template (Crypsis Template)
-    * Upgraded to latest versions all extensions that claim to integrate with Kunena 2.0 or 3.0
+    * Upgraded to latest versions all extensions that claim to integrate with Kunena 5.0
     * No plugins or modules that were developed for previous versions of Kunena or Fireboard